 Join us on March 9, 2021, for a live virtual workshop to create actionable recommendations on how to deal with the outcome of a forensic Product Backlog analysis.
 (Participation is free.)

 Scrum’s Achilles Heel: Product Discovery

-In the attempt to fill Scrum’s product discovery void, product delivery organizations regularly turn to other agile frameworks like lean UX, jobs-to-be-done, lean startup, design thinking, design sprint—just name a few.
-The wave of agile transition projects particularly in large, established organizations over the course of the recent years has provided those frameworks with a tremendous tailwind.
-Some ideas have meanwhile gained buzzword status in the process causing the occasional collateral damage along the way.
-(I stopped correcting stakeholders of my current project—mainly from the business side—when they use “MVP” in an incorrect way, for example.)
+In the attempt to fill Scrum’s product discovery void, product delivery organizations regularly turn to other agile frameworks like lean UX, jobs-to-be-done, lean startup, design thinking, design sprint—just to name a few.
+The wave of agile transition projects, particularly in large, established organizations over recent years, has provided those frameworks with a tremendous tailwind.
+Meanwhile, some ideas have gained buzzword status in the process, causing the occasional collateral damage along the way.
+(Think of “MVP.”)

 The main contributing variables to various product discovery anti-patterns are: